zulip/zulip/docs/markdown.md

 querying the Twitter API to render tweets nicely).
 The other is in JavaScript, based on marked (`static/js/echo.js`), and is used to preview and locally echo messages the moment the sender hits enter, without waiting for round trip from the server.
-The two implementations are tested for compatibility via `zerver/tests/test_bugdown.py` and the fixtures under `zerver/fixtures/bugdown-data.json`.

 The JavaScript implementation knows which types of messages it can render correctly, and thus while there is code to rerender messages